This is the most comprehensive collection of blog examples online.

 Blog design themes: Typically full screen and cramped from trying to squeeze in as many different blog posts as possible.
 Use of tried and tested font pairings is backed up with bright impactful imagery where possible.
 Little use of white space (because there is no room left) means they can look and feel intense.

 Typical writing style(s): They’ll focus on explaining things in layman terms with clear yet intricate descriptions.
 Also, they sometimes get involved in broader ‘hot’ debates about industry competitors with fact based opinions and computer-like logic.

 Average visitor count (of this list): 15.525 million

 Main challenge: Keeping up with the pace and competition of this niche.
 Technology blogs have to keep up with, you guessed it, new technology.
 The biggest ones (some of which are below) have large professional content creation teams meaning they turn out dozens of posts per day.

 Opportunity: Don’t try compete with the big boys directly, at least to begin with.
 The demand for technology insights is sky high so traffic is never going to be a problem in this space.
 However, a new blog would need a fresh perspective that doesn’t just cover the same themes (why would a person want to read your blog?) to stand any chance of developing an audience.
-Think far and wide on this one and study these blog examples, plus any others you stumble on, because they do differ from each other quite significantly.
+Think far and wide on this one and study as many blogs as possible because they do differ from each other quite significantly.
 A great example like The Verge is nothing like Hacker Noon (which is one of my all time favourites!) which is nothing like Tom’s Hardware for example.